jk377y/Robotic_RenAIssance/README.md

 ## Usage
 The application can be run locally or through the deployed link.

-If you run the application locally, you will need to run steps 1-7 before accessing the application.

-1. Before beginning make sure you have completed the [Installation Steps](#installation-steps)
+1. Before trying to run the application locally, make sure you have completed the [Installation Steps](#installation-steps)
 2. Open integrated terminal in VS Code.
+3. Run `npm run seed`

-Run `npm run develop`
+4. Run `npm run develop`

-## File Structure
-The directory for this application is as follows:
+5. To access the Showcase you will need to Login or Register.
+6. Once in the Showcase you can navigate through the Robots artwork using the scroll bar
+7. Click on an individual piece of artwork to view the lore, price, and artist information
+8. To view the admin panel to update, or delete users use `Ctrl + a`
+9. Once on the admin panel select the user and click `Select User`
+10. After selecting a user, you will be able to view the user data, update the user email, or delete a user from the gallery

 ## Built With:
 [![Built and Tested With](https://skillicons.dev/icons?i=vscode,js,css,nodejs,react,styledcomponents,heroku,graphql,jest&theme=dark)](https://skillicons.dev)